apulliam/MediaSorter/README.md

 All Thumbs.db files in the source folder will be deleted and all empty directories will be removed from the source folder after files are moved.

-To allow PhotoSorter to be run repeatedly where \<destFolder> = \<sourceFolder>, PhotoSorter wills ignore JPEG files already in the correct directory, and any duplicates directories.
+To allow PhotoSorter to be run repeatedly where \<destFolder> = \<sourceFolder>, PhotoSorter will ignore files already in the correct directory, and any duplicates directories.